koziolk/spring-mvc-showcase/README.md

 After reviewing this showcase, you should have a good understanding of what Spring MVC can do and get a feel for how easy it is to use.
 Includes project code along with a supporting slideshow and screen cast.

-In this showcase you'll see the following in action:

-* The simplest possible @Controller
-* Mapping Requests
-* Obtaining Request Data
-* Generating Responses
-* Message Converters
-* Rendering Views
-* Type Conversion
-* Validation
-* Forms
-* File Upload
-* Exception Handling

-To get the code:
+Changes to the original code base
 -------------------
-Clone the repository:

-    $ git clone git://github.com/SpringSource/spring-mvc-showcase.git

-If this is your first time using Github, review http://help.github.com to learn the basics.
+This version has slightly modified pom.xml file in order to test jboss-as-maven-plugin and compare it with tomcat7-maven-plugin.

 To run the application:
 -------------------
 From the command line with Maven:

-    $ cd spring-mvc-showcase
     $ mvn tomcat7:run [-Dmaven.tomcat.port=<port no.>] (In case 8080 is busy]

 or

-In your preferred IDE such as SpringSource Tool Suite (STS) or IDEA:

-* Import spring-mvc-showcase as a Maven Project
-* Drag-n-drop the project onto the "SpringSource tc Server Developer Edition" or another Servlet 2.5 or > Server to run, such as Tomcat.
+    $ mvn jetty:run

+or
+    $ mvn jboss-as:deploy

 Access the deployed web application at: http://localhost:8080/spring-mvc-showcase/